Eastern Meadowlark, Sturnella magna

 |

-![]() Eastern and Western Meadowlark are hard to distinguish by appearance, though this bird has the white rather than yellow malar more characteristic of Eastern.
-In addition, their songs are different, the bird was singing, and it was not the Western Meadowlark song I know well.
-The nesting species of Meadowlark along the Texas Gulf Coast, where this bird was photographed, is the Eastern. |
+![]() Eastern and Western Meadowlark are hard to distinguish by appearance, though this bird has the white rather than yellow malar (moustachial) stripe more characteristic of Eastern.
+In addition, their songs are different; the Eastern's song is entirely made up of clear whistled notes, lacking the characteristic fluty gurgles of the Western.
+Western Meadowlarks do not nest along the Texas Gulf Coast, where this bird was photographed. |

 |

-![]() The pale auriculars (cheek patch) and the strongly contrasting dark eyeline mark this Arizona meadowlark in April as probably an Eastern Meadowlark of the "Lilian's" subspecies, rather than a Western Meadowlark, which would have brownish auriculars and a paler eyeline.
-In addition, this bird has a white rather than a yellow malar (mustache strip), indicative of Eastern.
-Lilian's is a candidate for recognition as a separate species. |
+![]() The pale auriculars (cheek patch) and the strongly contrasting dark eyeline mark this Arizona meadowlark in April as probably an Eastern Meadowlark of the southwestern "Lilian's" subspecies, rather than a Western Meadowlark, which would have brownish auriculars and a paler eyeline.
+In addition, this bird has a white rather than a yellow malar (moustache strip), indicative of Eastern.
+Lilian's Meadowlark is a candidate for recognition as a separate species. |

 |

-![]() Above and below, singing Eastern Meadowlarks along Joe Overstreet Road in southern Osceola County, Florida; the songs were different from that of the Western Meadowlark, and in any case Westerns are not found in Florida. |
+![]() Above and below, Eastern Meadowlarks singing from fence posts along Joe Overstreet Road in southern Osceola County, Florida, a state where Western Meadowlarks are not found. |

 |